Wash-In Leptogenesis

 While wash-in leptogenesis can provide the basis for numerous new baryogenesis models, it does not represent a complete model by itself.
 It should rather be regarded as a general mechanism that describes how RHN interactions reprocess primordial charge asymmetries that were generated at higher temperatures.
 This includes the intriguing possibility of creating a nonvanishing $B\!-\!L$ asymmetry from $B\!-\!L$-symmetric initial conditions.
 But it is agnostic about the \textit{ultraviolet} (UV) physics that is responsible for setting these initial conditions.
 This is an advantage, as it allows us to perform a model-independent analysis from a bottom-up perspective.
 The remainder of this paper is therefore organized as follows: First, we will study wash-in leptogenesis in the spirit of an effective field theory that describes the evolution of its input parameters (\textit{i.e.}, the primordial charge asymmetries) from some high-energy matching scale down to low energies.
 Then, we will turn to concrete UV completions that illustrate how wash-in leptogenesis can successfully create the BAU, even if $B\!-\!L = 0$ initially.
 Specifically, we will consider the generation of nonzero $B\!+\!L$ charge during GUT baryogenesis and axion inflation~\cite{Adshead:2015kza,Adshead:2018oaa,Domcke:2018eki,Domcke:2019mnd}.
+A lesson from these examples is that wash-in leptogenesis is able to resurrect baryogenesis scenarios that would otherwise suffer from strong asymmetry wash-out, in a way that is more complex than simply resorting to standard leptogenesis.

 \textbf{Wash-in leptogenesis\,---\,} We begin by considering a particularly interesting and simple scenario: $N_1$-dominated wash-in leptogenesis at temperatures of a few 100 TeV.
 In this temperature regime, all SM interactions are equilibrated\,---\,except for the electron Yukawa interaction, which renders the comoving charge asymmetry of right-handed electrons a classically conserved quantity, $q_e/s = \textrm{const}$, with entropy density $s$.
 Its anomalous violation via the chiral plasma instability is negligibly slow for the $q_e/s$ values of interest~\cite{Joyce:1997uy,Kamada:2018tcs,Figueroa:2019jsi}.
 At the same time, all charged-lepton flavors $\alpha = e,\mu,\tau$ are fully decohered, which allows us to work with the standard Boltzmann equations for the three lepton flavor asymmetries $\Delta_\alpha = B/3 - L_\alpha$ in the type-I seesaw model~\cite{Pilaftsis:2003gt,Pilaftsis:2005rv},